tewhatuora/cinc-fhir-ig/input/pagecontent/developerGuide.md

 - "subject.identifier.value"
 - "subject.display"

-When this feature is used, applicable request and response properties can be provided to the server as an encrypted value, but **the value is stored within the FHIR server unencrypted**.
+When this feature is used, applicable request properties can be provided to the server as an encrypted value, where **the value is stored within the FHIR server unencrypted**.
 When the FHIR resource is subsequently read, the plain text value will be returned.

 To use this feature, the request must include the below attributes: